Money can be a complex and daunting topic. But our goals here are simple. Difficult, but simple.

 So many people in our shoes just continue along the path we’re on.
 Never diverting from the upward path of corporate prestige and money.
 The counterexamples are rare as diamonds: the folks who pursued dreams lived their best lives and died smiling with zero regrets.
 It would be easy to continue to live the way we do now.
 It’s what our families, our friends, society, expect us to do.
 Complacency would be the path of least resistance.
 Going another direction involves rocking the boat.
 I want to rock the boat!
 That’s goal number 3: Turn our lives upside down for the better.

 But I also want to rock the boat of this crazy society.
 We’re consuming every resource we have at unsustainable levels.
 We’re barreling toward a future of global warming and mass extinctions.
-We’ve constructed something that destroy us, destroys the world, and makes us all miserable in the process.
+We’ve constructed something that destroys us, destroys the world, and makes us all miserable in the process.
 Congratulations humanity!
 You win the stupid prize.
 I want to show as many people as I can that there is another way.
 A way that makes us all better and happier and healthier and deals a death blow to the edifice we’ve built.
 That’s goal number 4: Save the world.

 Should be easy.

 - Drive and a desire to make this work

 - A growing movement of people following the same path